 Limitations: Leave-one-out analysis only tests single-study influence.
 It does not detect situations where two or three studies collectively drive the result, nor does it address methodological decisions beyond study inclusion.

 Software implementation: In R, metafor::leave1out() performs this automatically.
 In Stata, metainf provides similar functionality.
 RevMan does not include built-in leave-one-out analysis.
-Our sensitivity analysis tool provides an interactive interface for exploring study influence.
+Our online sensitivity analysis tool provides an interactive interface for exploring study influence.

 Decision-Node Sensitivity Analysis